Superboy

 After being defeated by Superman, Superboy-Prime is arrested by the Green

-Superboy-Prime is later freed during "The Sinestro Corps War".
-A Guardian rips
+Superboy-Prime is freed from Oa during "The Sinestro Corps War" in

-Trapper locates Superboy-Prime and sends him to the 31st century.
+locates Superboy-Prime and sends him to 31st century Smallville.
 Outraged to

 Final Crisis: Legion of Three Worlds #5 (September 2009).
 The Time